 Some useful post-operative advice

-- Do increase your walking distance gently.
+- Do increase your walking distance a little further each day

-- Do make sure you have somewhere to rest if you get tired when walking.
+- Do make sure you have somewhere to rest if you get tired when walking

-- Do watch your weight.
+- Do watch your weight

 Sleeping